What Is a Credit Card and How Does It Work?

 You can avoid interest by paying your balance in full each month Interest rates are variable and can fluctuate over time

-Other benefits can help save you money and improve your lifestyle A low minimum payment can make you complacent
+Other benefits can help save you money and improve your lifestyle Making only minimum payments could result high-interest debt

 Should You Get a Credit Card?